webdriverio/webdriverio/docs/SyncVsAsync.md

 ## Sync mode

-If you have `@wdio/sync` installed you can avoid awaiting browser/element calls.
-It is still required to deal with Promises from 3rd-party libraries, use [browser.call](/api/browser/call.html) to do that.
+If you're using`@wdio/sync` then you can avoid awaiting for browser/element calls.
+It is still required to deal with Promises from 3rd-party libraries, you should use [browser.call](/api/browser/call.html) for this.

 Example